Cream (band): Post-2005

 In February 2006, Cream received a Grammy Lifetime Achievement Award in recognition of their contribution to, and influence upon, modern music.
-That same month, a "Classic Albums" DVD was released detailing the story behind the creation and recording of Disraeli Gears.
-On the day prior to the Grammy ceremony, Bruce made a public statement that more one-off performances of Cream had been planned: multiple dates in a few cities, similar to the Royal Albert Hall and Madison Square Garden shows.
+That same month, a Classic Albums DVD was released detailing the story behind the creation and recording of Disraeli Gears.
+On the day prior to the Grammy ceremony, Bruce made a public statement that more one-off performances of Cream had been planned - multiple dates in a few cities, similar to the Royal Albert Hall and Madison Square Garden shows.

 However, this story was denied by both Clapton and Baker, first by Clapton in The Times in April 2006.
 When asked about Cream, Clapton said: "No. Not for me.
 We did it and it was fun.
 But life is too short.
 I've got lots of other things I would rather do, including staying at home with my kids.
 The thing about that band was that it was all to do with its limits ... it was an experiment."
 In an interview in the UK magazine Music Mart, about the release of a DVD about the Blind Faith concert in Hyde Park 1969, Baker commented about his unwillingness to continue the Cream reunion.
-These comments were far more specific and explosive than Clapton's, as they were centred around his relationship with Jack Bruce.
+These comments were far more specific and explosive than Clapton's, as they were centred on his relationship with Jack Bruce.
 Ginger said, "When he's Dr. Jekyll, he's fine ...
 It's when he's Mr. Hyde that he's not.
 And I'm afraid he's still the same.
 I tell you this – there won't ever be any more Cream gigs, because he did Mr. Hyde in New York last year."